Rural Water Assistance Fund (RWAF) Program

 RWAF Program Information Sheet

-The Rural Water Assistance Fund (RWAF) is designed to assist small rural utilities to obtain low-cost financing for water and wastewater projects.
-The RWAF offers tax-exempt equivalent interest rate loans with long-term finance options.
+The fund is designed to assist small rural utilities to obtain low-cost financing for water and wastewater projects.

 Eligible borrowers are defined as "rural political subdivisions."
-They include nonprofit water supply corporations, districts, municipalities serving a population of 10,000 or less, and counties in which no urban area has a population exceeding 50,000.
+They include nonprofit water supply corporations, districts, municipalities serving a population of 10,000 or less, and counties in which no urban area has a population exceeding 50,000 (a more detailed definition will be provided in upcoming updated agency rules).
 Rural political subdivisions may also partner with a federal agency, a state agency, or another rural political subdivision to apply for funding.

-3. What types of projects can I use the loan funding for?
+4. What types of projects can I use the funding for?

 Financial assistance for water related projects may include planning, design and construction for: